Long-term memory magnetic correlations in the Hubbard model: A dynamical mean-field theory analysis: Theoretical Background

-Non surprisingly, the fundamental distinction between these set-ups may reflect in different values of the corresponding susceptibilities at zero-frequency.
-In particular, though not often mentioned in the most recent literature, it is known from the earliest works~\cite{Kubo1957} on the linear response theory (LRT) and rigorously shown by Wilcox~\cite{Wilcox1968}, that the static Kubo susceptibility $\chi^\mathcal{R}(\omega=0)$ is bound from above by the adiabatic susceptibility $\chi^S$, which in turn is bound from above by the isothermal susceptibility $\chi$:
+Not surprisingly, the fundamental distinction between these setups may reflect in different values of the corresponding susceptibilities at zero-frequency.
+In particular, though not often mentioned in the most recent literature, it is known from the earliest works~\cite{Kubo1957} on linear response theory (LRT) and rigorously shown by Wilcox~\cite{Wilcox1968}, that the zero-frequency limit of the dynamical Kubo susceptibility $\chi^\mathcal{R}(\omega=0)$ is bound from above by the isentropic susceptibility $\chi^S$, which in turn is bound from above by the static isothermal susceptibility $\chi^T$:

-The difference between the isothermal and the isolated susceptibility can be also regarded as a measure of the (non-) ergodicity.
+The difference between the isothermal and the zero-frequency limit of the Kubo susceptibility can be also regarded as a measure of the (non-) ergodicity.
 In particular, one can show (see \cite{Suzuki1971,Kubo1957}) that for two generic hermitian operators $\hat A$ and $\hat B$

 where $\Delta \hat A = \hat A - \braket{\hat A} $.
 Further we employ the usual notation for the thermodynamic average $\braket{...} =\frac{1}{Z} \Tr \me^{-\beta \hat H} ...\,$, $Z=\Tr \me^{-\beta \hat H}\, $, $\beta=\frac{1}{T}$ is the inverse temperature ($k_B=1$), and $\hat H$ the (unperturbed) Hamiltonian.
 For convenience we define the difference between the two susceptibilities as $\beta C_+$.